 - The creation and daily/weekly maintenance of a media newsfeed of swimming related stories on the OSS website and OSS Facebook site.

-- Developing the wildswim map in terms of content, profile and worldwide use.
+- Developing the wildswim.com map in terms of content, profile and worldwide use.
 There are various roles within this project: writing up existing content and putting it online, working with selected swimmers to put their information online, and a more proactive and marketing role: using social and other media to increase worldwide use.

-We are looking for a talented individual to promote lidos and help them stay open.
-You would provide a central point of contact for struggling lidos to come for information on how to stay open and the role would include the following:
+For example, you could provide a central point of contact for struggling lidos to come for information on how to stay open and the role would include the following:

 - Researching lidos that have successfully avoided closure, and using their experience to develop a blueprint strategy for others to follow.